etherwalker/LLIS_Schensted_2T/README.md

 * Encounters parallelism limitations on data with bounded disorder: for large LIS lengths ($k$), their span of $O(k)$ reduces available parallelism, making their 192-thread execution slower than the single-threaded sequential baseline.
 * According to the authors, prior to their work, they were not aware of any parallel LIS algorithm implementation competitive with the highly optimized Schensted’s algorithm in practice.

-In this work, we diverge from large-scale parallelism models and evaluate the performance of a "Lean Engineering" dual-thread implementation of Schensted's algorithm (Schensted 2T).
+In this work, we diverge from large-scale parallelism models and evaluate the performance of a "Lean Engineering" dual-thread parallel implementation of Schensted's algorithm (Schensted 2T).
 By leveraging a symmetric architecture and a completely lock-free $O(k)$ merge step, we experimentally evaluated the algorithm on the exact benchmarking standards (range and line data patterns) established by Gu et al.

 Measurements demonstrate that Schensted 2T: